It’s not as easy as you’d think to write in first person.

 Every first person narrator is unreliable to some extent.
 But some are more unreliable than others.
 If you don’t decide as an author how much the reader will be able to trust your character, and in what part of the narrative they are lying (even if it’s a small lie, or a lie to themselves), then you’re missing one of the best parts about first person narration.

 I call this the Watson Approach.
 The Sherlock Holmes stories would be terrible if Sherlock Holmes were the narrator — we’d see right into his brain and all the mystery and tension would evaporate as soon as he figured out the crime.

 No, it’s essential that the bumbling Watson narrates the story, because he can shine a light on the brilliance of Holmes.

 Every first person narrator has the unique opportunity to direct all the attention onto another character.
 So what should you do?
 Populate your novel with eccentric weirdos, people that pop and dance when seen by your narrator.

 And describe all these people through the unique lens of your character.
 What makes Watson the perfect narrator is that he’s methodical and direct.
-What might make your character the perfect narrator is that he keeps on describing people we recognize to as dangerous freaks as souls full of light and goodness.
+What might make your character the perfect narrator is that he keeps on describing dangerous freaks as souls full of light and goodness.

 6 Dangers to Avoid